-- Role A: main user of any on-stage equipment. - Role B: the producer that is responsible for any further creative processing of captured audio data to create a final consumable product. - Role C: Distributor that delivers the product for example via local Public Address (PA) system, broadcasting, or internet stream by a distributor. - Role D: the consumer.
+- Role A: main user of any on-stage equipment. - Role B: the producer that is responsible for any further creative processing of captured audio data to create a final consumable product. - Role C: Distributor that delivers the product for example via local PA system, broadcasting, or internet stream by a distributor. - Live audio production